 I recommend adding Magnesium L-Threonate to your daily regimen, along with Vitamins D3 & K2.
 This superior form of magnesium offers superior absorption compared to other forms, and has the unique ability to cross your blood-brain barrier to penetrate cell membranes.*

-Support Your Total Body Health With Vitamins D3 & K2*
+Support Your Total Body Health with Vitamins D3 & K2 in Your Choice of Dosage Level*

 I can’t stress it enough… the combo of vitamins D3 and K2 is absolutely essential for health.